Tap the text to show or hide reading controls.

 I should rest a little.
 I’m only human.

-Inverting spirit-power and holy power through White Night, he extracted life force from the frogman corpses that were still relatively intact and turned it into healing power.
+Inverting spirit-power and holy power through White Night, he drew life force from the frogman corpses still relatively intact and turned it into healing power.

 Stockpile some spare life force and I could play the healer role too.